Twoure/KissNetwork.bundle/README.md

 ## Introduction

-This is a plugin that creates a new channel in [Plex Media Server](https://plex.tv/) to view content from these websites: [Kissanime.to](https://kissanime.to/), [Kissasian.com](http://kissasian.com/), [Kisscartoon.me](http://kisscartoon.me/), [Kissmanga.com](http://kissmanga.com/), and [ReadComicOnline.com](http://readcomiconline.com/).
+This plugin creates a new channel within [Plex Media Server](https://plex.tv/) (PMS) to view content from these websites: [Kissanime.to](https://kissanime.to/), [Kissasian.com](http://kissasian.com/), [Kisscartoon.me](http://kisscartoon.me/), [Kissmanga.com](http://kissmanga.com/), and [ReadComicOnline.com](http://readcomiconline.com/).
 It is currently under development and as such, should be considered alpha software and potentially unstable.
 If you try it and it works for you (or if not!) please let me know.

 > **Note:** the author of this plugin has no affiliation with the Kiss sites nor the owners of the content that they host.